complyue/edh-early-history/Tour/Readme.md

 > statistics etc. of course), because that's how current generation of computing
 > hardwares work, not how computing works in general.
 >
-> Using _variables_ in thoughts is anti-human, imagine yourself allocating an
+> Using _variables_ in thoughts is anti-human, imagine yourself allocating a
-> box area on a piece of paper, writing sth into it, erase it, write sth new,
+> box area on a piece of paper, along with other tasks performed, you write sth
-> and repeat and repeat ...
+> into the box, erase it later followed by writing sth new, and repeat and repeat
+> ...
 I would feel ridiculous.

 At least, you should really convert your intuition when coding in **Edh**, for the sake of the fact that you are programming transactional concurrency in contrast